kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 1. In **Alternate Domain Names (CNAMEs)**, enter the `app.[appdomain].com` custom domain that I want to use.
 1. Click **Yes, Edit** to save this change.

-It will take some time for this change to take effect.
-Once again, I can watch the **Status** column to change from "In Progress" to "Deployed".
-In the meantime, I'll set the DNS for `app.[appdomain].com` to point at CloudFront.
+It takes some time for this change to take effect.
+Once again, I watch for the **Status** column to change from "In Progress" to "Deployed".
+In the meantime, I set the DNS for `app.[appdomain].com` to point at CloudFront.

 1. Open the domain's DNS settings (mine are managed on [DNSimple](https://dnsimple.com)).
 1. Create a `CNAME` record that sets `app.[appdomain].com` as an alias for the CloudFront distribution at `[cloudfrontcode].cloudfront.net`.

-Now when I visit `app.[appdomain].com`, I see my Ember app delivered via CloudFront!
+Now I visit `app.[appdomain].com`, and I see my Ember app delivered via CloudFront.
 However, I still get redirected to the S3 Endpoint when I reload any non-root URL.
-I'll update the S3 Redirection Rules to change this:
+To fix this, I update the S3 Redirection Rules:

 1. Open the [AWS S3 Console](https://console.aws.amazon.com/s3/).
-1. Select the app.[appdomain].com bucket, click **Properties**, then click **Static Website Hosting**.
+1. Select the `app.[appdomain].com` bucket, click **Properties**, then click **Static Website Hosting**.
 1. Under the **Static Website Hosting** settings, open **Edit Redirection Rules** (if it's not already open).
-1. Edit the  the `<HostName>` value to replace the full S3 Endpoint with just `app.[appdomain].com`:
+1. Edit the  the `<HostName>` value to replace the S3 Endpoint with the custom domain `app.[appdomain].com`:

 <pre><code>&lt;RoutingRules&gt;
     &lt;RoutingRule&gt;